 Element Materials Technology

-Nick is a Principal Scientist at Hall Analytical Laboratories responsible for providing technical support to new and existing pharma, med device and ENDs customers in the field of extractables and leachables.
+Nick is a Principal Scientist at Element Materials Technology responsible for providing technical support to new and existing pharma, med device and consumer products customers in the field of extractables and leachables.
+He has over 15 years of experience in the field of extractables and leachables, both in large pharma and at a CRO.
 Nick’s area of expertise includes E&L study design, defining E&L strategies, performing leachable risk assessments and authoring E&L regulatory sections.
+Nick is the Extractables and Leachable expert on the British Standards Institute (BSI) and European Standards Committee (CEN) for electronic cigarettes & E-liquids.
+Nick has presented on a number of different E&L related topics internationally and has developed and run pre-conference workshops on E&L assessment at a number of international conferences.

-Prior to joining Hall, Nick spent over 10 years at GSK in the field of extractables and leachables.
+Prior to joining Element Materials Technology, Nick spent over 10 years at GSK in the field of extractables and leachables.
 During this time, he worked on a range of therapeutic areas including inhalation, topical and parenteral.
 Where he had responsibility for the E&L assessment of devices, closure systems and manufacturing processes to ensure patient safety, product quality and regulatory approval.

 Risk Science Consortium, LLC & US FDA (Retired)